 yesterday I took a picture of one of my Dutch Yamadori Hawthorns that I would like to share with you.
 I collected this trees a long time ago in the dunes close to were I live.
 Back than it was about 1.60 m high and now, after I chopped it down in several stages that I spread out over several years, it measures about 82 cm in height.
 I am especially pleased with how it’s new top that I created is developing.
-The earlier to wide top with out any taper now shows great taper and in some more years it will look pretty convincing!
+The earlier too wide top without any taper now shows great taper and in some more years, it will look pretty convincing!
 The branches need much more growth and styling before this tree will fully reach what I have in mind for it, but it is already showing a lot of promise for the future.
-Dutch Yamadori Hawthorns, like any kind of Yamadori, are pretty hard to find and collect, so I am realy happy I found this one and that it is doing so great.
+Dutch Yamadori Hawthorns, like any kind of Yamadori, are pretty hard to find and collect, so I am really happy I found this one and that it is doing so great.
 Especially the large natural deadwood section is unique on a small tree from Holland!
 I just love working on these Hawthorns, they are just perfect to creat Bonsai from!

 Above: These Hawthorns grow in the dunes next to the see so only the top few inches are actually soil, under need that it is all sand.
 To free it from the ground, I only had to use a small hook and my hands.
-I can clearly remember that wile I was sitting on my knees concentrating on freeing the roots, some very big black highland bulls that room this dunes, thought it would be funny to suddenly appear right next to me and scare the shit out of me.
+I can clearly remember that while I was sitting on my knees concentrating on freeing the roots, some very big black highland bulls that room these dunes, thought it would be funny to suddenly appear right next to me and scare the shit out of me.
 We never saw or heard them coming!

 Hans van Meer.